-Roger Tory Peterson had done an environmental inventory and found it to be an ideal habitat, so John Baker hired a young Latin teacher named Carl Buchheister to be the first director of this new experimental program.
-The camp opened in June of 1936 and was an immediate success.
-During the next 60 years, more than 50,000 students were campers at Hog Island and their record of service to the Audubon cause has been impressive.
-Staff, students assistants, and campers have fanned out into leadership positions in education and many have continued work within the Audubon Society and its chapters nationwide.
+Over the next 60 years, more than 50,000 adults and youngsters came to Hog Island, and their record of service to the Audubon cause has been impressive.
+Staff, students assistants, and campers have fanned out into leadership positions in education and many have continued work within the National Audubon Society and its chapters nationwide.